 Embryo Donation Greece

 Embryo donation is permitted in Greece.
 A couple who have completed their family can donate their surplus frozen embryos to another couple anonymously.
 Some IVF clinics, however, will only undertake fresh egg donation together with donated sperm i.e. “double donation”.
 The success rate of “double donation” is higher because the egg and sperm come from young donors with no history of infertility.
 Gametes and embryos can be left in frozen storage for up to 10 years.

 Egg donation treatment is cheaper relative to other countries in Europe.
-There are packages available which include all procedures and which start at 5000 Euros or cheaper.
+There are packages available that include all procedures and which start at 5,000 Euros or cheaper.
 However, you will need to research fully to compare like-with-like.
 Our IVF Cost Calculator can help with understanding costs.
-On top of the advertised price, there may be additional tests which are required e.g. screening for infectious diseases (if these haven’t been carried out before).
+On top of the advertised price, there may be additional tests that are required e.g. screening for infectious diseases (if these haven’t been carried out before).